What is your capacity for coaching others to greater growth and discovery?

 Take a recent situation in which you took a directive approach, and reframe it to see how your impact might be different by taking a coach approach.

-Six Strategies to Apply a Coach Approach
+Six Tips to Apply a Coach Approach

 You don’t have to be a professional coach to benefit from developing your coaching skills.
 In whatever role you serve, you have a unique opportunity to apply coaching strategies to enhance your relationships and transform your conversations.

-Strategy 1: Clarify Coaching Goals
+Tip 1: Clarify Coaching Goals

 • For what purposes can applying coaching skills be most valuable?